Updated September 21, 2015

 International students.
 The International Center or staff in CSE will assist you if you have questions about your eligibility for employment.
 Those who are being hired for the first time and who do not yet have a social security number must apply for one.

 - Fellowships and Scholarships.
 Students are encouraged to apply for fellowships and scholarships.
 These fellowships confer their own benefits and prestige, and for thesis students they provide more flexibility in choosing a thesis advisor because the adviser does not have to provide support.

 - Academic Student Employees (Teaching Assistant, Tutor, Reader)

 - Graduate Student Research Positions

-Cost of Study
+Cost of Study, 2015/2016

-There is a wide variety of housing available off-campus.
+University Housing Services operates apartments for couples, families, and single graduate students.
+Because University apartments cost less than comparable private housing, there are usually long waiting lists.
+Students are encouraged to get on the wait list as soon as they are eligible to do so.
 The cost of off-campus varies dramatically, and it can be difficult to find suitable housing during certain times of the year, especially September.
 Students should make their housing arrangements well in advance of the start of the school year.
+More information: Housing.